Charleston Golden Eagles football

-The Charleston Golden Eagles football program represents University of Charleston in college football at the NCAA Division II level as a member of the Mountain East Conference (MEC).
-The Golden Eagles play home games at University of Charleston Stadium at Laidley Field in Charleston, West Virginia.
+The Charleston Golden Eagles football program represents the University of Charleston in college football at the NCAA Division II level as a member of the Mountain East Conference (MEC).
+The Golden Eagles play their home games at University of Charleston Stadium at Laidley Field in Charleston, West Virginia.

 History

-The University of Charleston, located in Charleston, West Virginia, first fielded a football team in 1904 when the institution was known as Morris Harvey College until the conclusion of the 1956 season..
-The program competed intermittently in its early decades and was a member of the WVIAC.
+The University of Charleston first fielded a football team in 1904, when the school was known as Morris Harvey College.
+The program competed as an independent before joining the West Virginia Intercollegiate Athletic Conference (WVIAC) in 1924.